 - I really am an awful procrastinator.
 “Oh I can do it tomorrow, there’s still time.”
 Then I run out of time and “well, it’s too late to start that now guess I’ll just procrastinate the next thing.”

-- I got married last summer on top of a mountain in the Adirondacks.
+- I got married on top of a mountain in the Adirondacks in 2017.

 - My husband, Andrew, proposed at Disney’s Magic Kingdom, right on Main St with Cinderella’s castle behind us and thousands of people on the street (my family included) surrounding us.

 - We have two cats, both rescues.
-Chloe (7) is a fat orange tabby who loves laying on Andrew’s chest after a long day.
-Tony (4) is a small gray tabby who does not like being held but loves to be near us at all times.
+Chloe (8) is a fat orange tabby who loves laying on Andrew’s chest after a long day.
+Tony (4) is a small gray tabby who does not like being held but is becoming quite the lap cat.

 - We met at college in 2009 and began dating in 2010.
 He’s a super smart Aerospace and Mechanical Engineer.
 I have a degree in Applied Mathematics & Statistics.
 Still not sure what I’m doing with it.